 Monument Health is a clinically integrated network–also called a CIN.
-It’s a way for independent providers to work together to offer you high-quality care more efficiently by confidentially sharing information among their practices, bringing you the best possible care.
+It’s a way for independent providers to work together to offer you high-quality care more efficiently.

 Practices can join this network only if they demonstrate the ability and commitment to efficient, whole-person care.
-Practices that work with Monument Health meet strict performance measures.
 They’re required to participate in data sharing, clinical guideline development and quality improvement programs.

 What can you expect from Monument Health?

-- Performance- and quality-based payment incentives mean providers always work in your best interest.
+- Performance-based payment incentives so providers work in your best interest

-- Top medical best practices provided in your home town.
+- Top medical care provided in your home town

 “Clinically Integrated Networks: Who, What, When, Where, Why, and How?”
 PYA leadership briefing, April 2013 http://info.pyapc.com/hubfs/White-Papers/Clinically-Integrated-Networks-White-Paper-PYA.pdf

 “Healthcare’s alternative payment landscape,” PwC, 2015 http://pwchealth.com/cgi-local/hregister.cgi/reg/pwc-hri-alternative-payments-2015.pdf